The 20 Best Historical Sites in Mumbai

 Have you ever seen a more magnificent train station?

-You’d think it’s a royal palace if you happened to pass by but this building is one of the busiest train stations in the whole country and is the headquarters for India’s entire rail network.
+You’d think it’s a royal palace if you happened to pass by but this UNESCO World Heritage Site is one of the busiest train stations in the whole country and is the headquarters for India’s entire rail network.

 When it was built in 1887 it was known as Victoria Station, but like with a lot of colonial sites after the British withdrawal, the name was changed to represent Indian culture and it is now named after a famous warrior king from the region’s history (a name you’ll see a lot when visiting Mumbai).